-Currently, low-income families access state supported child care assistance through the Child Care Assistance Programs administered by CFL or the Post-Secondary Child Care Grant program administered by the Higher Education Services Office (HESO).
-CFL's Child Care Assistance Programs are by far and away the more significant source of support available to Minnesota families both in terms of available resources and number of families served.
+Currently, low-income families access state supported child care subsidies in three ways: the Child Care Assistance Program administered by the Department of Children, Families, and Learning (CFL); the Dependent Care Tax Credit program administered by the Department of Revenue (DOR), and the Post-Secondary Child Care Grant program administered by the Higher Education Services Office (HESO).
+CFL's Child Care Assistance Program is by far and away the most significant source of support available to Minnesota families both in terms of available resources and number of families served.